 Where: Pittock Mansion 3229 NW Pittock Dr, Portland, OR 97210

-Note: You can also make a hike of it by parking at Hoyt Arboretum and taking the Wildwood Trail across the Barbara Walker Crossing pedestrian bridge over Burnside (closed as of Jan 13 mudslide!) for a 3 mile round trip.
+Note: You can also hike to Pittock Mansion by parking at Hoyt Arboretum and taking the Wildwood Trail across the Barbara Walker Crossing pedestrian bridge over Burnside for a 3 mile round trip.
 Or parking on the other side of Wildwood Trail at Upper Macleay (popular parking spot for the Witches Castle Hike) on NW Cornell for also about 3 mile round trip hike.